jinsenglin/concourse-ci-deployment/to-cloud/of-openstack-kvm/PREPARE-OS-RESOURCES.md

 ---

-# Do per deployment
+# Do per bosh director deployment

 * Create a router
 * Create a network
 * Create a subnet
+* Get 1 floating IP

+---

+# Do per concourse ci deployment

-* Get 2 floating IPs
+* Get 1 floating IP